bigmlcom/bigml-csharp/doc/index.rst

     }

+.. rubric:: Footnotes

-..[#] You can find your API Key in your BigML account information panel.
+..[#f1] You can find your API Key in your BigML account information panel.
       If needed, you can also create additional API Keys and restrict the privileges that are associated with each of them.